 When customers make purchases using cash or check, their payments can be deposited into your business’ bank account.
 On the other hand, if they want to pay for products or services using credit cards, customers need a trustworthy payment processing platform like Stripe to facilitate these electronic transactions.

-Stripe is a secure platform that allows e-commerce businesses to accept and process electronic payments via credit and debit cards, mobile wallets, ‘buy now, pay later’ platforms.
+So can merchants and buyers be sure that Stripe works safely with their money?
+In short, yes.
+Stripe is a reliable and secure platform that allows e-commerce businesses to accept and process electronic payments via credit and debit cards, mobile wallets, ‘buy now, pay later’ platforms.
 If you want to use Stripe for in-person payments, the platform offers a point-of-sale system called “Stripe Terminal.”
 Both electronic and in-person transactions with Stripe are safe.